 DDoS attacks are similar to DoS attacks, except requests are sent from multiple sources rather than just one.
-DDoS attacks often include the use of “zombie” machines — machines that have been compromised and are controlled by attackers.
+DDoS attacks often include the use of a botnet or “zombie” machines — machines that have been compromised and are controlled by attackers.

 3. Unintended Denial of Service Attacks

 Like the name insinuates, unintended DoS attacks are unintentional.
 If a website (such as a news source) attracts a large volume of visitors, the request can become overburdened and slow or crash the site.

 Of these types of attacks, DDoS attacks are quickly becoming the most prevalent at a quicker, higher volume.

 A Distributed Denial of Service (DDoS) Attack involves multiple machines working together to attack a target, often with infected machines controlled by malware.
 While there are many different types of DDoS attacks, there are a few that are most commonly experienced: